 Trends in influencer marketing

-- The hot trend is towards micro-influencers, rather than hiring a Kardashian for buckets of cash, finding more focused influencers who know your area more deeply.
+- Micro-influencers, rather than hiring a big name for buckets of cash, finding more focused influencers who know your area more deeply.

 - Creative engagements, look at takeovers, or curation, or collabs.
 Not just one-off posts.